Worms are

 1. Coughing

-An advanced stage symptom of heartworms in a dog is coughing; dogs with hookworms and roundworms may also develop a cough.
+stage symptom of heartworms in a dog is coughing; dogs with hookworms and

 2. Vomiting

-Dogs with worms will often throw up roundworms may sometimes show up in the vomit.
+worms will often throw up roundworms may sometimes show up in the vomit.

 3. Diarrhea